Research Areas

 As a result, Estonian social scientists are interested in the impact of e-voting on political behaviour.
 They have rather surprising findings to share from their studies based on the experiences of e-voting in Estonia.

 Another concern of modern societies is the growing amount of bureaucracy.
-The issue of whether bureaucratic institutions can be innovative has also become a poignant field of study for Estonian researchers.
+Whether bureaucratic institutions can be innovative has also become a poignant field of study for Estonian researchers.

 Want to know more about the Estonian social sciences?
 Read these success stories!